cornelius-erfort/cornelius-erfort.github.io/_pages/about.md

 3\. **[Measuring protest through news articles: A validation approach for manual and semi-supervised methods using government data](https://osf.io/g9t8y/)**

-You can find more details about my research under [Research](https://corneliuserfort.de/research/).

 # Office hours